 PSCI 610.
 Frontiers of Pharmaceutical Research.
 2 Hours.

 Semester course; 2 lecture hours.
 2 credits.
+May be repeated for a maximum of eight credits.
 This is a student-centered training course of scientific presentation and discussion for students using frontier research in pharmaceutical sciences.
 Students will present research data and/or literature and lead discussions among peer graduate students and faculty.
 Faculty may take a leading role in some of the classes.
 Students will also actively participate in small-group discussions led by peer graduate students and faculty.

 PSCI 614.
 Research Techniques.
 1-4 Hours.

 Semester course; 1-4 lecture hours.
 1-4 credits.
 This course provides new graduate students with the skill set necessary to perform research in their discipline within pharmaceutical sciences.
 The course will use a combination of lectures, assignments, one-on-one training, laboratory and/or group discussion.

 PSCI 690.
 Seminars in the Pharmaceutical Sciences.
 1 Hour.